clydebarrow/device-configs/README.md

 └── config.yaml          # Hugo configuration
 ```

+## Live site

+The site is hosted at [https://devices.control-j.com](https://devices.control-j.com)

 ## Adding New Device Configurations by Form Submission

-1. Go to the [ESPHome Device Configuration Form](https://device-submission.control-j.com) and fill out the form.
+1. Go to the [ESPHome Device Configuration Form](https://devices.control-j.com/submission) and fill out the form.
 2. Submit the form.
 3. A PR will be created with the new device configuration.